adnanp97/my-devops-journey/Networking/Notes/README.md

 #### IPv4
 - **Example:** 192.168.0.5 (32-bit address).
 - Four decimal numbers separated by dots (0–255), with around 4.3 billion unique addresses.
+- too much demand making IPv4 scarce and moving into IPv6

 #### IPv6
 - **Example:** 2001:0db8:85a3:0000:0000:8a2e:0370:7334 (128-bit address).
 - Eight groups of four hexadecimal digits separated by colons, providing enhanced security and more unique addresses.
+- provides simple address assignment

 ### MAC Address (Media Access Control Address)
 - A unique identifier for network interfaces, operating at the Data Link layer.
 - **Example:** 00:1A:2B:3C:4D:5E (48-bit address).
 - Facilitates device identification within a local network and is essential for security and communication.
+- Operate on datalink layer (responsible for node to node transfer)

 ---